jlstrater/gr8data/README.md

   `grails> run-app`

-Internet is required to bootstrap data!!!
+An internet connection is required to bootstrap data!!!

 ##Endpoints